tailabs/randomx/README.md

+**Important:** This repository is now in read-only mode.
+The development has moved to a new repository.

+## New Repository

+The latest updates and active development are now happening in the following repository: [Crewx](https://github/release/tailabs/crewx)

+Please update your references and contribute to the new repository if you have any contributions or issues.

-# RandomX - Random String Generator
+# RandomX - Random String Generator (Read-Only)

 [![license](https://img.shields.io/github/license/tailabs/randomx.svg)](https://github.com/tailabs/randomx/blob/main/LICENSE)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tailabs/randomx)](https://goreportcard.com/report/github.com/tailabs/randomx)